 The average couple, age 65, will spend $260,000 on health care in retirement.
 (Fidelity)

 The trick is knowing how to make the most out of your HSA.
-If you look at the benefits of an HSA with an eye toward retirement, it’s like a lightbulb being turned on.
-Let’s assume you’re able to contribute $4,000 to an HSA annually for 20 years and earn a conservative 3% annual return.
+Looking at the benefits of an HSA with an eye toward retirement, it’s like a lightbulb being turned on.
+Let’s assume you can contribute $4,000 to an HSA annually for 20 years and earn a conservative 3% annual return.
 That would give you approximately $110,000.

-If you spend $5,000 on all health and medical expenses each year and have an effective tax rate of 18%, you’ll save over $900 per year, and I think I’m low-balling the amount you’ll spend.
+If you spend $5,000 on all health and medical expenses each year and have an effective tax rate of 18%, you’ll save over $900 per year, and I think I’m lowballing the amount you’ll spend.
 The more you spend, the higher the tax benefit.
-Don’t forget I did not include the tax benefit when you make contributions to an HSA.
+Don’t forget I did not include the tax benefit when you contribute to an HSA.

 If an adverse medical condition would require significant resources in retirement and require withdrawals from an IRA or 401(k), there is a possibility those withdrawals would push you into a higher tax bracket.
 An HSA could prevent that.

-There would be income tax due to the withdrawals for non-health care expenses after age 65, but no penalty.
-Worst-case scenario, you would be using the HSA like an IRA without the required minimum distributions.
+There would be income tax due to the withdrawals for non-healthcare expenses after age 65, but no penalty.
+Worst-case scenario, you would use the HSA like an IRA without the required minimum distributions.
 That’s not the end of the world.

-If funds are remaining in your HSA when you die, it will go to your spouse and become theirs, or if you’re not married, it will cease being an HSA and pass to your beneficiary.
+If funds remain in your HSA when you die, the account will go to your spouse and become theirs, or if you’re not married, it will cease being an HSA and pass to your beneficiary.